 Spicypai Backpackers was one for the books.
 An experience in and of itself, this hostel offers three levels of bunk beds in an outdoor dorm room that is reminiscent of a tree house.
 The hostel is on the edge of town but everything is a short walk in Pai.

 We visited the East Thai islands with a Contiki tour, so we got to experience three luxury hotels.
 Considering the islands are already fairly expensive anyways, you can expect to spend more on accomodations.
+These hotels were very similar to the luxury hotels in copenhagen we once stayed in on another travelling trip we did, back a couple of years ago.

 In Koh Phangan we stayed at one of my personal favorites, Shiralea Backpackers Resort.
 They have all the food, drink and fun you could ask for but be careful with the tab system or you might face a hefty bill (like I did) when you check out.
 At least the delicious breakfasts cooked to order were included with the room.